Thibault-Santonja/URPL_UTC_WebSite/README.md

 Project made with Django as back and React as Front (but we can  use another technology)

+### Docker deployment
+When the project is deployed:
+1. We’ll have a backend docker container which runs the API.
+2. We’ll have an frontend docker container that builds the javascript code and passes this frontend app bundle to NGINX.
+3. We’ll have an webserver docker container that runs NGINX which will serve the static frontend app and route API calls to the backend docker.

 ## 1. Project creation